Túpac Yupanqui explained for kids

 Why is Túpac Yupanqui important?

-Did his reign also involve battles?
+Was his reign also about battles?

 Who came after Túpac Yupanqui?